romeofx/PortfolioProjects/README.md

 This Repository will hold all of the code and queries from the PortfolioProjects i created.

-Please feel free to take these and run with them.
+Please feel free to check my codes.
+Thanks :D